A Staff Trip to the Quarry

 The dive went well.
 I dropped down to the platform to check the thermocline and found it at about 20’ FW.
 Then I went back up to wait on the rest of the group.
 As you can see on left, we dropped to the platform, where we settled down.
 Hovering there I pictured how I would use the platform to teach.
 The three platforms that are marked are really big.
 They must be 16×32 or bigger and they are in great shape.

 After a few minutes we dropped over the edge of the platform towards the blocks holding the platform in place.
 As we reached about 40 FFW there was a lot of particulate and we started to lose the light.
-I stopped at about 60 FFW as visibility was starting to decrease so much I wanted to do a check with my buddy, Larry.
-He gave me the go ahead and we headed down to our maximum depth of ~70 FW. it was so black that my Kraken 1200 only had about 6 inches of penetration.
+I stopped at about 60 FFW, as visibility was starting to decrease so much I wanted to do a check with my buddy, Larry.
+Once he gave me the go ahead we headed down to our maximum depth of ~70 FW.
+It was so black that my Kraken 1200 only had about 6 inches of penetration.
 At this point I had a hold of Larry’s arm and headed up the far wall and back up to where I could see.
 At about 20′ FW, we came to the berm wall for the road, went over it and played there until one of the team was low on air.